barbinbrad/openpilot-101/README.md

   return CarInterface(car_params, CarController, CarState), car_params
 ```

-The `get_params` function takes a fingerprint as an input and returns make and model-specific parameters about the car, `CP`.
+The `CarInterface.get_params` function takes a fingerprint as an input and returns make and model-specific parameters about the car, `CP`.
 Here is the `get_params` function for all Toyotas.
-Notice how some things like the `SafetyModel` are the same across all models, while other paramaters like the `safetyParm` and `steerRatio` differ across models, depending on the `candidate`:
+Notice how some things like the `SafetyModel` are the same across all models, while other paramaters like the `safetyParam` and `steerRatio` differ across models, depending on the `candidate`:

 ```python